 For my creative direction, I’ve decided to use Dan Harmon’s Story Circle as my structure.
 [See below: slide 1]

 My creative decision will have a hybrid plot of the Quest [see above: slide 2] and Tragedy as the motive.
 With a slight hint of comedy from Christopher Booker’s 7 basic plots book.

-I found BBC Sound Effect, and I think it would be quite helpful towards my project.
-I just I found out about this earlier. [click here] However, I should also try to explore making Foley Sound for the sound I can’t find on the internet.
-However, to improve my ability as an audio mixer and understand every aspect of the job.
+I found BBC Sound Effect, and I think it would be quite helpful towards my project. [click here] However, I should try to explore making Foley Sound to improve my ability as an audio mixer and understand every aspect of the job.

 At first, we were initially going for 4 locations, but it would take 16 minutes.
-Therefore, we decided we’re doing just two sites.
+Therefore, we decided we’re doing just three sites.
 So, we can focus on quality, not quantity.

 I had some difficult times writing dialogues.
 Nevertheless, I’ve decided to go on YouTube and ended up finding some of these videos: